Adamtaranto/TIRmite/README.md

   --hmmDir                Directory containing pre-prepared TIR-pHMMs.
   --hmmFile               Path to single TIR-pHMM file.
                             Incompatible with "--hmmDir".
-  --alnDir                Path to directory containing only TIR alignments to be converted to HMM.
+  --alnDir                Path to the directory containing only TIR alignments to be converted to HMM.
   --alnFile               Provide a single TIR alignment to be converted to HMM.
                             Incompatible with "--alnDir".
   --alnFormat             Alignments provided with "--alnDir" or "--alnFile" are all in this format.